cmciris/DROP/README.md

 # DROP
-The implementation of paper Model-based Offline Policy Optimization with Distribution Correcting Regularization
+This is the implementation of paper Model-based Offline Policy Optimization with Distribution Correcting Regularization.